Morris Solomon Jr.

-Morris Solomon Jr. (born March 15, 1944), known as The Sacramento Slayer, is an American convicted serial killer on death row in San Quentin, California for the murders of six women.
+Morris Solomon Jr. (March 15, 1944 – August 1, 2024), known as The Sacramento Slayer, was an American convicted serial killer on death row in San Quentin, California for the murders of six women.

 Early life

+Solomon was born on March 15, 1944.
 Relatives and friends described Solomon's upbringing in rural Georgia as abusive.
 He was raised primarily by his grandmother, Bertha, who beat him and his brother daily for infractions such as bed wetting, mispronouncing words, or crying during a beating.
 Sometimes, she hit them for no apparent reason.

 When Solomon was very young, Bertha beat him by laying him over her lap and hitting him repeatedly.
 She made him remove all his clothing and stand on a stool in the corner, where she beat his bare body, including his genitalia, with an electrical cord or switches she made him bring to her.
 Bertha sometimes beat him until he bled.
 Once, she tied his hands around the pole of a bed with an extension cord to keep him from backing away from her during a beating.

 Solomon had little contact with his parents for the first 13 years.
 He was reunited with them when Bertha and the family moved to Isleton, a small farming town 40 miles south of Sacramento.
 They were among a handful of black families living in a poor, rundown section of the town known as "Cannery Row" or "Tinpan Alley."

 His parents frequently beat and sexually assaulted one another in front of him.
 His mother and grandmother often beat him and verbally abused him in public.
 Friends and relatives would later describe his mother as a "loose woman" who regularly "entertained" different men.

 After high school, he attended community college and worked various jobs, including carpentry, car repair, and bus driving.

 He joined the army and was discharged as a sergeant.
 While in the army, he served in Vietnam during the Vietnam War for one year, starting in the summer of 1966.
 He returned to Isleton after his tour of duty ended in the summer of 1967.
 During this time, he became engaged to a woman he had known before going to Vietnam.
 When she broke the engagement, he relocated to the San Francisco Bay Area, married, and fathered a daughter.
 After he and his wife divorced, he moved back to Sacramento, where he found employment as a handyman.

+In Solomon's appeal, his lawyer said his client had abused civilians in Vietnam:"Young prostitutes were available to soldiers in Vietnam every day and everywhere, including combat zones, at bargain basement rates and with the blessing of the Army.
+The soldiers, including Morris, commonly viewed and treated the young women as sub-human and permissible objects of exploitation and debasement."